crs4/pydoop/docs/pydoop_script.rst

    you can ignore it
 #. value: the line of text to be processed
 #. writer object: a Python object to write output and count values (see below)
+#. optionally, a jc_wrapper conf object: a Python object from which to fetch
+   configuration property values (see below).

 Reducer